 Almost all Republicans want to repeal Obamacare, so this isn’t about policy or philosophy.
 It’s about toughness.
 The question is whether or not the Republican habit of reflexively pursuing hard power (instead of smart power) is the best way to go about repealing the law.

 Some people think it is.
-Over at the Weekly Standard, Steven Hayes admits that “Efforts to defund Obamacare are unlikely to succeed—at least for now.”
+Over at the Weekly Standard, Stephen Hayes admits that “Efforts to defund Obamacare are unlikely to succeed—at least for now.”
 But he also believes that Lee’s “efforts may succeed in pushing Republican leaders to come up with an actual strategy to stall Obamacare.”

 But what if it goes too far?
 What if the best of intentions has unintended consequences?